PedroAchcar/Algorithms-and-Data-Structures/Data_Structures/Stack/README.md

 - Pop elements from the stack.
 - Peek at the top element without removing it.
 - Check if the stack is empty.
-- Check the size of the stack.
+- Check the lenght of the stack.
 - Clear the stack.

 ## Class Structure